JCSDA/jedi-docs/docs/working-practices/creating-docs.rst

    git branch

-After creating and checking out your feature branch you can edit (or add new) files in the :code:`jedi-docs` repository.
-To edit the current documentations you can edit :code:`.rst` files.
+After creating and checking out your feature branch you can edit or add new files in the :code:`jedi-docs` repository.
+To edit existing documentation you can edit :code:`.rst` files.
 If you want to add a new section to the documentation you need to create a new :code:`.rst` file and also register the new file in :code:`index.rst` in your working directory.